At CU Boulder, experiments and instruction involving animal use are based on three major principles:

 In addition, CU Boulder reaffirms its commitment to abide by established federal standards of humane animal care.
 For further details, please see our Policy Statement page.

 CU Boulder's Institutional Animal Care and Use Committee (IACUC) assists the Attending Veterinarian in overseeing the University's animal program, facilities and procedures.
 The IACUC's primary functions are to:

 The committee reviews animal use protocols for research and teaching projects and helps plan animal facility projects.
 IACUC is authorized to suspend any activity involving animals if such activity is deemed inappropriate, inhumane or not in accord with the approved protocol.

-The committee consists of 20 representatives of faculty, staff, administration and the local community.
+The committee consists of faculty, staff, administration and the local community.
 By Public Health Service regulation, IACUC must include at least: the attending veterinarian, a practicing scientist experienced in animal research, a non-scientist, and a member not affiliated with the University.

 Animal research has played a crucial role in the advancement of scientific knowledge in modern society.
 For example, almost every major medical advance of the past century (including veterinary medicine) depended on the use of animals in research.